freebsd/crochet/README.md

-Crochet builds bootable FreeBSD images for a number of popular boards.
+Crochet builds bootable FreeBSD images for a number of popular boards, including:

+* <a href="tree/master/board/BeagleBone/">BeagleBone</a>
+* <a href="tree/master/board/RaspberryPi/">Raspberry Pi</a>
+* <a href="tree/master/board/PandaBoard/">PandaBoard</a>
+* <a href="tree/master/board/VersatilePB/">VersatileBP</a>
+* <a href="tree/master/board/BeagleBonePlusRaspberryPi/">Generic ARM</a>

-It was formerly known as "freebsd-beaglebone" or "beaglebsd" as the original work was done for BeagleBone.
+This tool was formerly known as "freebsd-beaglebone" or "beaglebsd" as the original work was done for BeagleBone.
 But it now supports more boards and should easily extend to support many more (including non-ARM systems).

 ***********************************************************

 How to Build a Disk Image
 -------------------------

-The crochet.sh script can build a complete bootable FreeBSD image ready to be copied to a suitable device (e.g., MicroSDHC card, Compact Flash card, disk drive, etc.).
-The script runs on FreeBSD-CURRENT (March 2012 or later), though some people have had success running it on FreeBSD 9-STABLE.
+The crochet.sh script can build a complete bootable FreeBSD image ready to be copied to a suitable device (e.g., SDHC card, Compact Flash card, disk drive, etc.).
+The script runs on FreeBSD-CURRENT, though some people have had success running it on FreeBSD 9-STABLE.

 Using the script to build an image consists of a few steps: